What kind of choice do you have in your life?

 I was looking for some answers myself.

-We are at the point of transition.
+I realized that I am at the point of transition.

-Initially, I never thought that our body and mind works this way, but my mind forced me to read things that are relevant to me in the current circumstance because, the bottom line, I have to live healthy and happy, if I can.
+Initially, I never thought that our body and mind works this way, but my mind forced me to read things that are relevant to me in the current circumstance because, the bottom line, I want to live healthy and happy, if I can.

 We have 40 trillion bacteria in our body to defend our health.